vanderpatrick/The-Amazing-Quizaru/README.md

   - When that is done, open with your chosen code program.

   # External Features :
-  ### In the links below, you will find all the icons and images used in the project. (except the team profile photos that were donated by my personal friends)
+  ### In the links below, you will find all the icons and fonts used in the project.

 - [Google Fonts](https://fonts.google.com/)
   - Was used to select the font combination for this project.